 What if your debit card is lost or stolen?

 The longer you wait, the more you’re personally liable for charges incurred on your debit card.
-If you report a card missing or stolen before any fraud occurs, you are not liable for any amount charged to your account.
+If you report a card missing or stolen before any fraud occurs, you are not responsible for any amount charged to your account.

 If you report it within two business days of it being stolen and misused, you’re only held liable for up to $50 in charges.
 Report it within 60 days and that number jumps to $500.
-If you wait 60 days or more to report your card missing or stolen, your are legally liable for all deductions from your checking account.
+If you wait 60 days or more to report your card missing or stolen, you are legally liable for all deductions from your checking account.